 INDICATORS OF STOCK MARKET CRASH

-Stock Market Crash, the most painful word every investor would love to avoid them in their investment journey.
+Stock Market Crash, is the most painful word every investor would love to avoid in their investment journey.
 Intelligent Investors look at how to get an opportunity in a bear market.

 This is not an article describing when a crash will happen.
 Rather, this will be an eye-opener on indicators to predict or safeguard us from the desperate fall.